Status-Changer/Docker/README.md

 5. Run the executable file like the REAL docker, have a good time enjoying this project!

 ### Parameters Supporting Now:
-- `run` runs a container with the following sub-parameters:
+- `run` runs a container with the following (optional) sub-parameters:
     - `-ti` running at interactive mode
     - `-m` memory space limitation
     - `-cpushare` CPU share limitation